tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

   *  **Frame** --- Range of Frame IDs to import.
   *  **CMOS** --- Optional.
 Path to the MAT file storing the camera dark noises.
 Leave empty if not available.
   *  **Bias** --- Optional.
 Path to the MAT file storing the illumination bias.
 Leave empty if not available.
-  *  **SegInfo** --- Path to the folder storing "Segmentation Info" of the imported images.
+  *  **SegInfo** --- Path to the folder storing the "Segmentation Info" of the imported images.
   *  **Existing** --- Optional.
 Path to the MAT file storing an existing training dataset for the imported images.
 Leave empty if not available.

      GUI examines whether the inputs of **Folder**, **File**, and **Frames** match the information stored in the existing dataset.
 A warning dialog will appear if any mismatch is found.